singingwolfboy/test-cf-rr-middleware/README.md

 # Minimal test for React Router's v8_middleware on Cloudflare Workers

+It appears that `v8_middleware` works on Cloudflare Workers, at least for the dev server!
+The React Router documentation says that the `entry.server.tsx` file is optional, so I mistakenly deleted it -- it turns out that this file _is_ required for Cloudflare, presumably because it contains some differences from the default version.
+I was not aware of that.

+If you are seeing a similar error message as what you see in this file below, try grabbing the `entry.server.tsx` file from this repo, and putting it in place!

+# Original problem

 It appears that `v8_middleware` fails on Cloudflare Workers, at least for the dev server.
 To create this repo, I did the following: